 When the individual that needs that piece of data to perform a job duty is ready to utilize it, it must be readily accessible (i.e. online) in a timely and reliable manner so the job task can be completed on time and the company can continue its processing.
 This describes the principle of availability.
 And finally, the data will be used in calculations that affect business decisions and investments that will be made by the organization.
 Therefore, the accuracy of the data is critical to ensure the proper calculations and results upon which decisions will be made.
 The assurance that the data has not been improperly tampered with and therefore can be trusted when making the calculations and resulting decisions is the principle of integrity.

-LBMC Information Security provides strong foundations for risk-management decisions.
+LBMC provides strong foundations for risk-management decisions.
 We design our security risk assessments to arm your organization with the information it needs to fully understand your risks and compliance obligations.
 Learn more about our Risk Assessments / Current State Assessments.

 Video